 - Arguments within the Visual Basic Editor don't have very meaningful names.
 For example, in the case above you go from Number1, Number2, … (in the Function Arguments dialog box) to Arg1, Arg2, … (in the Visual Basic Editor).

 - The VBE doesn't show any description for the arguments of the Min function.

 Therefore, the Excel worksheet function itself provides valuable information about the syntax you should use when calling that particular function in VBA.
-As explained by Excel expert Chip Pearson, the syntax in both cases (the worksheet function itself and the call within VBA) is fundamentally the same.
+The syntax in both cases (the worksheet function itself and the call within VBA) is substantially similar.
 In particular, both the number of arguments and their meanings is generally the same in both cases.

 The following strategy also takes advantage of the similarities in the syntax of functions in Excel and VBA: